What you need to know

 Senior Vice President

-Eric Thummel leads the firm’s construction team and he also has experience serving manufacturing and agribusiness clients as well as providing individual and trust tax services.
-Eric is a certified public accountant who serves on the board of the Greater Wichita Area Construction Financial Management Association chapter.
-He’s also a member of the Agribusiness Council of Wichita, Kansas Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
+Eric attended Wichita State University where he earned his bachelor’s in accounting and a master’s of professional accountancy.
+He is a certified public accountant who serves as president on the board of the Greater Wichita Area Construction Financial Management Association chapter.
+He’s also a member of the Agribusiness Council of Wichita, the Kansas Livestock Association, the KSCPA and the AICPA.